ntt-sic/nova-specs/specs/juno/idempotentcy-client-token.rst

 #.
 User thought booting was fauilure(even if it went well),
    so user booted a new server with same param as 1.

-* It looks no problems at first glance, but money problems may occur with using OpenStack as a service.
+* For billing purpose, users need to create as many servers as they want.
-  (There is a possibility that the overage charges for two servers.)
+  But there is a possibility that the overage charges for two servers.

-* So user need to way how is his server, how is his server status.
+* So users need to way how is his server, how is his request.
   In this case, idempotency client token is so useful.
-  To specify the token itself by user, user can know status of server.
+  To specify the client token by users, users can track his request.
-  Even if how many times user requests POST method, it is guaranteed that the state of the POST request which was same with return of user's first POST request.
+  Even if how many times users requests POST method, it is guaranteed that the state of the POST request which was same with return of user's first POST request.

-* Now, I don't target this feature to Developer.

 * For a major reworking of something existing it would describe the problems in that feature that are being addressed.